nodsup-halnux/wui/grant.md

     •  provide adjustments to the two said libraries, if other users discover bugs.
     •  provide minor adjustments to the libraries (within scope), as teaching requirements change in the future.

+###  Payment Terms:

+The Grantee will be compensated as follows:

+**Milestone 1: Two Stars:**
+    •  For completed* versions of both libraries, as per the Champion's feedback and specifications.
+        •  *Note:  It is expected that some teaching requirements will change, so some features may change after submission.
+        These changes are handled in Milestone #2.

+**Milestone 2: One Star**
+    •  For assisting the Champion with documentation, testing, acting as a point of contact for students.
+Also for providing help with the next App School cohort (within the scope of WUI), should this arise in the near future.

+### END